Lemon Mousse – Easy Dinner Party Dessert

 - Stir in the juice of the lemons

 - In a separate bowl, whisk the egg whites until stiff

 - Fold the egg white into the cream mixture

-- Divide the mixture in two bowls
+- Divide the mixture in four bowls

 - Decorate with lemon zest or dark chocolate shavings